magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_a-gift-of-dhamma.md

 A Gift of Dhamma
 ================

-\<span class="dropcaps-first"\>I\</span\>\<span class="dropcaps-words"\>
+<span class="dropcaps-first" markdown="1">I</span><span
-am happy that\</span\> you have taken this opportunity to come and visit Wat Pah Pong, and to see your son who is a monk here, however I’m sorry I have no gift to offer you.
+class="dropcaps-words" markdown="1"> am happy that</span>&nbsp; you
+have taken this opportunity to come and visit Wat Pah Pong, and to see your son who is a monk here, however I’m sorry I have no gift to offer you.
 France already has so many material things, but of Dhamma there’s very little.
 Having been there and seen for myself, there isn’t really any Dhamma there which could lead to peace and tranquillity.
 There are only things which continually make one’s mind confused and troubled.

 France is already materially prosperous, it has so many things to offer which are sensually enticing – sights, sounds, smells, tastes and